 Tesla provides its employees with an array of financial plans to help secure a better future.
-You can choose between 401(k) plans, profit-sharing plans, or defined benefit pension plans.
-The employee stock purchase program (ESPP) also allows employees to contribute up to 15 percent of their base salary.
-You will also receive a 15 percent discount on these stocks.
+For Tesla retirement benefits, you can choose between traditional and Roth 401(k) plans.
+The employee stock purchase program (ESPP) gives employees a 15 percent discount on Tesla stocks.

-Long-term Disability Insurance
+Long-Term Disability Insurance

-Short-term Disability Insurance
+Short-Term Disability Insurance

 Whether you work at the Tesla Gigafactory, company headquarters, or any Tesla manufacturing facility, you must attend regular training programs.
 Tesla introduces various training programs to improve employee skills, teach new technology, or groom new hires.
-For example, the Tesla Start Program is an intensive 16-week curriculum for new hires or students working at Tesla.
+These training programs allow employees to grow professionally and acquire new tech skills.

 Tesla Employee Discount